KaoutharAkha/alx-system_engineering-devops/0x00-shell_basics/Readme.md

-This readme is about Where am I?
+This a redme for 0x00-shell_basics